How Many Puppies Can a Chihuahua Have in a Litter

 Is a Cesarean Section Necessary for Every Chihuahua?

 Although a C-section is not 100% required for all Chihuahua births because of the difficulties of the average delivery for this breed, it has been much more popular to utilize this birthing technique in recent years.
-It is very likely that certain conditions during labor and delivery will call for an emergency C-section to be performed, as failing to do so might result in the loss of the dog, especially in the case of a breed so small and at risk of serious problems.
+Certain conditions during labor and delivery will likely call for an emergency C-section to be performed, as failing to do so might result in the loss of the dog, especially in the case of a breed so small and at risk of serious problems.

 When a Chihuahua gives birth, she will push the puppy out and then use her teeth to split the birthing sac apart so that the little one will be released.
 After she has finished doing this, she will often consume the sac as well.
 As this is a common activity for dogs after delivery, we recommend allowing your dog to do so to replenish a significant amount of nutrients.